JimmyKenMerchant/raspi_pico/README.md

 * [XIP a near-useless feature?](https://www.raspberrypi.org/forums/viewtopic.php?f=144&t=300125)

 * I think it's a sort of the zenith of the complexity in developing technologies (note that I like city simulators rather than civilization simulators).
 In fact, Cortex M0+ has von Neumann architecture which doesn't separate memory space between data and instruction (note that renowned MPUs, Intel 8080 and Z80 have this architecture).
 However, in the high-level usage such as C language, the chip is used as if it has Harvard architecture which separates memory space because modern MPUs, such as AVR, used to have Harvard architecture.
 This trick came true by XIP (Execute in place) which has instruction cache with an external flash memory.
 Note that the flash memory is also accessible as a data storage without any restriction because M0+ has only one set of instruction system for SRAM and memory mapped peripherals including XIP.
 In the recent context, Harvard architecture is described for its performance, but this architecture is also known as having the safe space for instructions, i.e., the instruction code can't easily corrupt the code itself by memory overflow, etc. In assembler, Pico is just a von Neumann.
 However, in pico-sdk with C language, Pico is a Harvard-like.
 Just in my experience, reading data from the flash memory on using XIP seems to cause the time delay from the cache miss for instructions.
 Besides, although I don't have evidence that XIP causes, but the malfunction even occurs at the same program.
 Caution that this trick causes a critical situation because the plotter of an application doesn't recognize that the von Neumann has memory space for XIP which may destroy the premised system of the application.
 Unintended time delay on execution is like a weak bolt which pretends specifications of a machine.
 Besides, the coder of an application doesn't recognize that the chip has von Neumann that may destroy instruction code by memory overflow, etc. I have to say that XIP is not an intended tool in a civilization game.
 The region for XIP is aliased by caching status (see page 25 and 150 of RP2040 Datasheet).
 However, if you make a static array in the flash memory with C language, the C ignores aliasing because C considers RAM and ROM as a primary storage, and the flash memory is a secondary storage even if it's fast as a secondary which doesn't have any cache.
 In fact, the modern technology publishes nonvolatile SRAM.
 However, XIP is like a virtual memory space using a cache which causes the time delay.
 I remember a third party software for Windows 95 to make "optimized" virtual memory space.
 The system of virtual memory, allocating a space to a HDD, is implemented in the multi-task OS as a hedge against memory overflow.
 We need to know whether virtual memory is optimized or not, it's slow in the manner of unplottable.
 Cortex M33, the new to low energy, seems to improve this issue and this is certified as a Harvard architecture.
 However, although I haven't ever touched M33, the instruction set to access memory space for data and instruction is the same as opposed to AVR.
 This simplification is noticeable in terms of the possible corruption of instruction code.
 Note that Cortex M23, a new suggestion to low energy and low cost, has von Neumann, and M23 has similar performance to Cortex M0+.
 The difference of the 23 and the 33 is bigger than the number of 10.
 XIP has been used even in the middle performance line-ups such as Cortex M4.
-I think the reason of popularity of XIP is probably scalability of the chip.
+I think another reason of popularity of XIP is probably scalability of the chip.
 Silicon dies in chips can be small by reducing the size of SRAM.
 Low-energy chips are aimed to be used in things such as a part of an automotive.

 * You can back to v0.8a and build.
 Watch how XIP is read in "pedal_phaser.dis":